 The use of hand held devices for educational purposes is limited solely to those devices approved by or distributed by the school.
 All rules of conduct shall apply.
-The beaming of information that is considered threatening, or unwelcome communication or inappropriate will be reported to the teacher or administrator immediately and may result in loss of use.
+The beaming of information that is considered threatening, unwelcome, or inappropriate will be reported to the teacher or administrator immediately and may result in loss of use.